 I devoured this book totally in just a few sittings after getting it.
 It's so full of great information and it's one of those "keeper" books.

 Other books I take out of the library, but "keeper" books are for buying and taking notes in and going back to over and over again.

 I met the author this year and she knows what she is talking about.

 This author goes way deeper than just a list of foods to avoid with hypothyroidism.
-They delve into many angles of the disease to help your body function as well as it can.
+She dives into many angles of the disease to help your body function as well as it can.

-This next book is a great overall discussion about underlying causes of both thyroid and adrenal issues.
-The author, Aviva Romm, is incredibly insightful.
+Also, this book by Aviva Romm, is a great overall discussion about underlying causes of both thyroid and adrenal issues.

 Please remember: neither Adrienne nor I are doctors, so please do not make changes to your diet, supplements, or exercise program without first consulting with your physician.